Import or pin hercules-ci-effects

 in {

-# your flake attributes, using `pkgs.effects` or `effects` (optional)
+# your flake attributes, using `pkgs.hci-effects` or `hci-effects` (optional)

 }